Suspension bridges - Long span bridges - Research - Structural Dynamics - Department of Structural Engineering

 Modelling of the wind-induced forces on suspension bridges is crucially important for accurate prediction of the dynamic response.

 The modelling of the environmental wind loads hinges on the description of the spatial and temporal characteristics of the wind field.
 The wind data from the field measurements will be used to characterize the wind field.
-It is aimed to test the performance of load models and reveal the uncertainty involved in response prediction.
+Such studies reveals the uncertainties in the wind load models that propagate to the response prediction.